James Gurney

 journal from an island utopia cohabited by humans and dinosaurs.

 Gurney is also a paleoartist who depicts and restores in his paintings extinct fauna such as both avian and non-avian dinosaurs.

-Early life and education
+Life and education

-Gurney grew up in Palo Alto, California, the youngest of five children of Joanna and Robert Gurney, a mechanical engineer.
+James Gurney was born on June 14, 1958, in Glendale, California.
+He grew up in Palo Alto, California, the youngest of five children of Joanna and Robert Gurney, a mechanical engineer.

-Encouraged to tinker in the workshop, he built puppets, gliders, masks, and kites, and taught himself to draw by means of books about the illustrators Howard Pyle and Norman Rockwell.
+Growing up, he showed great interest in dinosaurs but found few books on the subject in his local library or school.
+The first dinosaur fossil he saw was that of an Allosaurus at a museum.
+His fascination with dinosaurs led to an interest in archaeology.
+As a youth, he dug up his home's back yard looking for arrowheads or lost temples.

-He studied archaeology at the University of California, Berkeley, receiving a bachelor of arts degree in anthropology with Phi Beta Kappa honors in 1979.
+He studied anthropology at the University of California, Berkeley, receiving a bachelor of arts degree with Phi Beta Kappa honors in 1979.
 He then studied illustration at the Art Center College of Design in Pasadena, California, for a couple of semesters.

+Gurney met his wife, fellow artist Jeanette, as a sketching partner in Art Center College of Design, Pasadena, California.
+Together they moved to the Hudson Valley of New York, where they raised their two sons.
+Gurney welcomed his family around when painting, setting up a play space in the studio near his painting table.
+The couple are still avid outdoor painters, living in a small town in the Hudson Valley.